felipebalbi/embassy-npcx/README.md

 NPCX498F (Ramon EVB w/ 200-pin MECC) as the development platform.
 The plan is to eventually upstream this to Embassy official repository.

+When using this HAL, to run code from the flash you need to use the `link_flash.x` linker script, instead of the usual cortex-m-rt `link.x` linker script.
+To do this, add `-C link-arg=-Tlink_flash.x` to your rust flags.

 ## Peripherals HALs

 * Timer